Taiwan growth outlook brightens as factories gear up for smartphone demand

 Tieying Ma, economist at DBS in Singapore, cited base effects from last year as a reason for the growth slowdown in July, but she sees order levels staying strong even if annual gains for the rest of the year fall between 5 and 8 percent.

-June orders totaled US$38.8 billion, a monthly level that has been largely sustained for the past four months running.
+June orders totalled US$38.8 billion(23.34 billion pounds), a monthly level that has been largely sustained for the past four months running.

 Taiwan-made semiconductors are a critical part of the global technology supply chain and are found in machinery and electronic products, as well as consumer electronic goods.